 Greenpoint is somewhat less costly than adjacent Williamsburg, and has an abundance of trendy new shops and restaurants along with well established neighborhood watering holes.
 Word Bookstore on Franklin Ave. has a brilliant selection of art books, and hosts frequent literary events and author readings.
 Next door, the Pencil Factory has been voted for best bar in Greenpoint, and down the street, Paulie Gee's is famous for their insanely inventive pizza.
 Le Gamin specializes in amazing but inexpensive French street crepes.
 Peter Pan Bakery on Manhattan Ave., famous for their red velvet cake donuts, has been serving the community for more than six decades.
 Though slightly on the Williamsburg border at Nassau Ave., Enid's and Five Leaves are both fantastic spots for brunch.

 McGorlick Park at Nassau and Driggs Avenues is lined with gorgeous oak trees on its borders, and though smaller and quieter than Williamsburg’s McCarren Park, residents enjoy their own dog run and Green Market every Saturday.
 Newtown Creek, a 3.5-mile long estuary that forms part of the border between Brooklyn and Queens, is home to a newly renovated park right at the water, with a footbridge to Queens.
 Once a year, the artists' studios located here open their doors to the public for Greenpoint Open Studios Weekend.

-Sales in Greenpoint
+Rentals in Greenpoint

-View all Greenpoint Sales »
+View all Greenpoint Rentals »

 Subscribe to get the newest listings